VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 • Special Preference – VOSBs also receive preferential consideration when vying for open-bid contracts that are available to the rest of the Federal marketplace.

-• Private Sector Opportunities – Becoming VOSB certified doesn’t just make organizations eligible for federal benefits, it also opens them to a range of exclusive contracting opportunities from the private sector.
+• Private Sector Opportunities – Becoming VOSB or SDVOSB-certified doesn’t just make organizations eligible for federal benefits, it also opens them to a range of exclusive contracting opportunities from the private sector as well.

-We help hundreds of veteran-owned businesses gain VOSB or SDVOSB status each year
+We help hundreds of veteran-owned businesses gain VOSB or SDVOSB status each year, winning more contracts and funding

 How Do I Register as a VOSB or SDVOSB?

 To access VOSB contracts, businesses first need to endure a complex registration process with the federal government.
-Unfortunately, the difference between application approval and denial often comes down to the tiniest technical or clerical errors.
-The full certification process takes roughly 20 – 40 hours of administrative work, record organization, filling out forms, and more to complete, not including the follow-up work of renewals, supplying business updates, etc.
+Unfortunately, the difference between application approval and denial often comes down to small technical or clerical errors.
+The full certification process takes roughly 20 – 40 hours (usually over the course of several months) of administrative work, record organization, filling out forms, and more to complete — and that doesn’t include the follow-up work of renewals, supplying business updates, etc.

-FAMR – We Make it Simple to Get VOSB-Certified
+FAMR – We Make it Easy to Get Your VOSB or SDVOSB Certification

-We’ll ask you to send over some general information to get started, and we’ll walk you through what to expect from your business’ certification process.
+We’ll ask you to send over some general information to get started, and we’ll walk you through what to expect from your business’ certification process, and handle the rest ourselves.
+This frees up your time and saves you headaches and hours of frustration.

 We’ll Handle the Rest from There

 Our team is committed to the success of your company, and are experts at the exhausting art of filling out long-winded, complicated, federal forms.
-We’ll stay by your side throughout the lengthy process, keeping you informed with frequent updates along the way and communicating closely to ensure your business is found by the contractors you want to be discovered by most.
+We’ll stay by your side throughout the lengthy VOSB or SDVOSB certification process, keeping you informed with frequent updates along the way and communicating closely to ensure your business is found by the contractors you want to be discovered by most.

-After all the I’s are dotted and the T’s are crossed, we’ll stick around to take care of your registration renewals and review your Federal account to ensure everything is accurate, compliant, and optimized for the contracts you apply for in the future.
+After all the I’s are dotted and the T’s are crossed, we’ll stick with you to take care of your registration renewals and review your accounts (like your DSBS profile) to ensure everything is accurate, compliant, and optimized for the contracts you apply for in the future.

 Benefits of Partnering with FAMR vs. DIY

-• Teammates you can Trust – FAMR’s certification specialists are a passionate team that specializes in registering qualified businesses to work alongside the Federal Government.
+• Teammates you can Trust – FAMR’s certification specialists are a passionate team that are experienced in registering qualified businesses to work alongside the federal government (and local governments as well).
 We’ve helped businesses of all kinds achieve certification status and are more than happy to walk you through every step of your VOSB or SDVOSB certification process and answer any questions you might have.

 OR GET EXPEDITED SERVICE BY CALLING

-• You’re on Your Own – The self-registration process can be completed by those who learn how to navigate its hurdles, but expect to spend hours completing and answering the required questions.
+• You’re on Your Own – The self-registration process can be completed by those who learn how to navigate its hurdles, so expect to spend hours completing and answering the required questions, learning how the government’s processes operate, and filling out tedious forms.

-For those still intent on self-certifying, take a look at our guide to minimizing hurdles and potential issues through the VOSB process.
+For those still intent on self-certifying, we created a guide to minimize hurdles and potential issues through the VOSB process that can serve as a helpful manual for your certification.

 VOSB Frequently Asked Questions